Honors College Faculty

 Jeremy D. Bailey (Professor) holds a dual appointment in political science and the Honors College at the University of Houston.
 His research interests include executive power, constitutionalism, and American political thought and development.
 His current book project is "The Idea of Presidential Representation: An Intellectual and Political History."
 His major publications include: "James Madison and Constitutional Imperfection" (Cambridge University Press, 2015); "The Contested Removal Power, 1789-2010" (University Press of Kansas, 2013 co-authored with David Alvis and Flagg Taylor), which was named a 2014 Outstanding Academic Title by Choice; "The New Unitary Executive and Democratic Theory" (American Political Science Review, 2008); and "Thomas Jefferson and Executive Power" (Cambridge University Press, 2007).

-Bailey attended Rhodes College and received his Ph.D. from Boston College, where his dissertation was the 2004 co-winner of the APSA' s E. E. Schattschneider Prize for best dissertation in American politics.
-He joined the University of Houston in 2007, and, in 2014, he was awarded the University's Provost Core Teaching Excellence Award.
-He is the director of the Phronesis minor in the Honors College and the co-director of the Tocqueville Forum in American Ideas and Institutions.
+Bailey attended Rhodes College in Tennessee and received his doctorate from Boston College, where his dissertation was the 2004 co-winner of the APSA's E. E. Schattschneider Prize for best dissertation in American politics.
+He joined the University of Houston in 2007, and in 2014 he was awarded the University's Provost Core Teaching Excellence Award.
+He is the director of the Phronêsis minor in the Honors College and the co-director of the Tocqueville Forum in American Ideas and Institutions.

 James Madison and Constitutional Imperfection (Cambridge University Press, 2015)

 The Contested Removal Power: 1789-2010 (University Press of Kansas, 2013).
 With J. David Alvis and F. Flagg Taylor